 Six-Word Lessons for Autism Friendly Workplaces, Lesson #84: Autistic Employees Can Be Literal Thinkers.

-Because the X-Men are all so skilled at one abnormal trait, which means others would want to take advantage of them.
+Because the X-Men are all so skilled at one abnormal trait, others would want to take advantage of them.
 In the case of this movie, the border patrol wanted to use the mutants as future weapons.
 While it does not look exactly like this when the scenario concerns autism, abnormal traits and a social barrier still leaves individuals on the spectrum as easily susceptible to being used by someone else.
 For example, others I knew in high school took advantage of my autism by subliminally showing their friends how ridiculous I was, making me the butt of their jokes.
 Yet I had no idea, because I was socially impaired.
 There could also be a circumstance when somebody with autism is unfairly used by a body for their skills.

 Six-Word Lessons for Dads with Autistic Kids, Lesson #29: Will Kids Make Fun of Him?